martinpaljak/martinpaljak/README.md

   - 🩺 [JCardEngine](https://github.com/martinpaljak/JCardEngine)
   - 🌐 [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro)

-Currently figuring out how to best combine GlobalPlatformPro and JCardEngine without creating cyclic dependencies ;)

 🛜 [NFC/NDEF](https://github.com/martinpaljak/NFC4PC) and 🔑 [FIDO/WebAuthn](https://github.com/martinpaljak/YAFU) and 🧑‍💻 [SSH](https://github.com/martinpaljak/java-ssh-provider) are topics where you can expect developments in 2025.

 There are also historical bits and pieces related to generic smart cards (PC/SC, CCID) and crypto with Java/JavaScript/PKCS#11, and Estonian eID and identity (OpenID etc) in general.